wiajs/wia/packages/core/README.md

 See [wia core](https://www.wia.pub/doc/core.html) documentation for usage examples and available methods.

-> Note: Part of the code of this package is borrowed from [Framework7](https://github.com/framework7io/framework7).
+> Note: This package's part of the code is borrowed from [Framework7](https://github.com/framework7io/framework7).
 I am forever grateful for the gift they are to the web.

 ## Install